 We're calling it: Boundaries are the new self-care.
-Though, as many of us have experienced over the past year, it's harder than ever to create them.
+Though, as many of us experienced in 2020, it's harder than ever to create them.
 Pre-pandemic, if we needed some space, we were able to leave home and head to work in an office or go on an outing.
 Lockdown changed that.
 Everything happening under one roof made it more challenging to avoid uncomfortable issues in our relationships.
 It forced us to assess what we really needed and what was no longer working.
 That's where boundaries come in.

 Ahead, Morton and LePera dive into boundaries, including the different types of boundaries that are important to set and tips on setting and maintaining them.

 First things first, how exactly do you know you need to set a boundary?
 Morton explains our body is the messenger.
 For example, if a stranger puts their hand on your back and that makes you feel uncomfortable, that discomfort is your body’s way of telling you something is wrong.
 Similarly, if you feel exhausted, frustrated, or worn out after an interaction with someone, that’s also a sign they may be overstepping.
 Morton advises paying close attention to how you feel before and after interactions with people or certain types of situations to help you assess where boundaries need to be set to protect yourself.

 You can set boundaries in many different areas of your life, including work, technology, and what you're comfortable sharing online.
 The most common boundaries are in relationships, including romantic, friendships, or work relationships.
 And there are different types of boundaries you can set, including mental, emotional, physical, and resource boundaries, according to our experts.

 - Mental and emotional boundaries, LePera says, can include who you share your thoughts, opinions, beliefs, and emotions with.
 Morton adds emotional boundaries can also include how you allow someone to speak to you, or how much energy you are willing to invest in a relationship.